Beylerbey: Safavid use

-Under the Safavid dynasty of Persia, the title was used from ca. 1543/44 on for governors (generically styled hakim) of the more important provinces.
+Under the Safavid dynasty of Iran, the title (beglerbegi) was used from ca. 1543/44 on for governors (generically styled hakim) of the more important provinces.
 The title was thus used for the governors of Herat, Azerbaijan, Ganja, Karabakh, Shirvan, Fars, Iraq, and Astarabad.
-The Safavids also used the title of wali for provinces even more important than those of beylerbeys.
-Towards the end of the Safavid period, the title of beylerbey had been eclipsed by that of wali, most notably being the wali's of the shah's their Georgian areas.
+The Safavids also used the title of wali for provinces even more important than those of the beglerbegi.
+Towards the end of the Safavid period, the title of beglerbegi had been eclipsed by that of wali, most notably being the wali's of the shah's their Georgian areas.